 The Fed’s Regional Structure

-The 12 decentralized Federal Reserve Banks act as operating arms of the Fed—the U.S. central bank.
+The 12 Federal Reserve Banks act as operating arms of the Fed—the central bank of the United States.

 Location of the 12 Federal Reserve Banks

-Each Reserve bank operates in its own geographic area, or district, in the United States.
-The map below highlights these districts and the headquarters of the 12 Federal Reserve Banks.
+Each Reserve Bank operates in its own dedicated geographic area, called a district.
+The map below highlights these districts as well as the headquarters of the 12 Reserve Banks.
 Each Federal Reserve district has a designated number and letter, from 1A through 12L.

 The economic and credit conditions of households, communities and businesses vary across the United States.
 The Fed’s structure reflects that.
 The 12 Federal Reserve Banks serve as your voice in the economy.